Sodabeh-Taherpanah/ElasticSearch_Research/README.md

-This repository demonstrates the application of Elasticsearch in biomedical information retrieval, focusing on pure neural search and Retrieval-Augmented Generation (RAG) techniques.
-It includes indexing biomedical documents using dense vector embeddings and evaluating retrieval performance.
+This repository demonstrates the power of ## Elasticsearch in biomedical information retrieval, with a focus on pure neural search and ## Retrieval-Augmented Generation (RAG) techniques.
+It showcases how Elasticsearch can efficiently index and retrieve biomedical documents using dense vector embeddings, and compares its performance against a RAG-based pipeline.

 ## Project Structure